MilesBHuff/Pokedex/README.md

 I ensured everything worked at the sorts of screen sizes used by mobile devices.

+The way I designed this site, the entire thing should meet [WCAG AA accessibility requirements](https://www.w3.org/WAI/WCAG2AA-Conformance).

 #### Theme and artwork

-The primary accent color, `#DF2F2F`, is inspired by the red used in Pokéballs, and is designed to meet [WCAG AA](https://www.w3.org/WAI/WCAG2AA-Conformance) when placed against either white or black, as well as to have about the same contrast ratio for both.
+The primary accent color, `#DF2F2F`, is inspired by the red used in Pokéballs, and is designed to meet WCAG AA when placed against either white or black, as well as to have about the same contrast ratio for both.

 The secondary accent color, `#757575`, is inspired by the grey band in Pokéballs, and is designed to meet the same contrast criteria as the primary accent color.

 Both colors are used in the Pokéball favicon, which I created from scratch for this project.

+I made sure to make favicons that work on Chromium, Firefox, and Safari.

 ### Other

-Before beginning work on the core parts of this project (and, indeed, before even receiving the prompt), I took the time to do prework that would get the app into a good state.
+Before beginning work on the core parts of this project (and, indeed, before even receiving the prompt), I took the time to start on prework that would get the project into a good state for me to work from.
 This involved setting up the `.editorconfig`, filling out the `index.html`, and a number of other things.
 A lot of this I adapted from other personal projects of mine, to avoid spending too too much time on this non-essential stuff.
+I encourage taking a look at the configs -- they're probably (hopefully) nicer than what you typically encounter out there.
 I also jump-started the CSS with code I wrote a week prior for [a different take-home assignment](https://www.codeply.com/p/5zy2pxYxi1) (something which may also be of interest to you, if you wish to see something written in plain HTML/JS/CSS).
+You might consider this to be comparable in ethics to using a component library to jump-start the application styling, only this involved integrating around 100 lines of CSS that I myself wrote very recently.
 Wherever anything in this project came from elsewhere, I made sure to, in the relevant commit messages, state as such *and* link to the source material.
-I did not include any code that did not come from me.
+I *only* included my own code in this project (outside of third-party libraries and template code from Vite, of course).

 This code represents what you can *currently* expect from me on a day-to-day basis.
 I learn fast, and will surely be leagues better than this in a year's time.
 At present, I am relatively new to React, having spent most of the past 6 years working with Angular and AngularJS.
 I want to underscore that I take the same care you see in this project in my usual work.
 I wanted this project to give an accurate portrayal of what my normal code is like, and I hope you are satisfied with it.